Senice na Hané

 Senice na Hané (Groß Senitz) is a municipality and village in Olomouc District in the Olomouc Region of the Czech Republic.
 It has about 1,800 inhabitants.

 Senice na Hané lies approximately 13 km west of Olomouc and 199 km east of Prague.

-Administrative parts
+Administrative division

-Villages of Cakov and Odrlice are administrative parts of Senice na Hané.
+Senice na Hané consists of three municipal parts (in brackets population according to the 2021 census):